pypi/warehouse/docs/blog/posts/2023-04-23-introducing-pypi-organizations.md

 ---
 title: Introducing PyPI Organizations
-description: Announcing the launch of a signifiant new collaboration feature for PyPI
+description: Announcing the launch of a significant new collaboration feature for PyPI
 author: Ee Durbin
 publish_date: 2023-04-23
 date: "2023-4-23 00:00"